UDT-ITF/website/source/presentation/index.md

 Most properties defined in this specification may be associated with any of the resource types described above, and may have more than one value.
 Properties relate to the resource with which they are associated.
 For example, the `label` property on a Manifest is the human-readable label of the Manifest; the `label` property on a TextFrame is the human-readable label for that TextFrame.

-The requirements for which properties each class contains are summarized in [Appendix A][prezi30-appendixa].
+The requirements for which properties each class contains are summarized in [Appendix A](#a-summary-of-property-requirements).

 This section also defines processing requirements for clients for each of the combinations of class and property.
 Any properties that a client does not understand or are encountered in an undocumented context  _MUST_ be ignored.
-See the [Linked Data Context and Extensions][prezi30-ldce] section for more information about extensions.
+See the [Linked Data Context and Extensions](#46-linked-data-context-and-extensions) section for more information about extensions.

 These requirements are for general purpose client implementations that are intended to be used to render the entire resource to the user, and not necessarily for consuming applications with specialized use or individual component implementations that might be used to construct a client.
 The inclusion of these requirements gives publishers a baseline expectation for how they can expect implementations advertised as compliant with this specification to behave when processing their content.

 ###  3.1.
 Descriptive Properties